UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

     * Clicking on an unselected bar filters the data to that gender
     * Clicking on a selected bar removes the filter on that gender
 * Scatter plot
+    * The SVG chart must have an id of "scatter-plot"
     * Age is on the y-axis and GDP per capita is on the x-axis
     * Axes are clean, titled, and formatted well
     * Horizontal and vertical gridlines are visible